Banshy-Store/banshy-store-documentation/doc_portal/getting-started/escrow.md

 ## Understanding FiveM asset escrow system

-The FiveM asset escrow system secures assets by encrypting critical files, ensuring that exclusive Quasar Store assets are protected against unauthorized use or modification.
+The FiveM asset escrow system secures assets by encrypting critical files, ensuring that exclusive Banshy Store assets are protected against unauthorized use or modification.
 Below is a detailed guide to common errors and solutions, with titled sections for clarity.

 ### Failed to Verify Protected Resource
 This error usually means the files were corrupted during transfer.